wesovilabs/templatizer/README.md

 ```
 ### Download executable files

-Visit the [releases](https://github.com/wesovilabs/templatizer/releases) to find the compilation that works for you.
+Visit the [releases](https://github.com/wesovilabs/templatizer/releases) to find the compilation that works best  for you.

-### Build tempaltizer from the code
+### Build Templatizer from the code

-After running the following commands you could find the binaries in the `dist` folder.
+The executables of Templates can be found in the folder `dist`, after running the following commands.

 ```bash
 git clone git@github.com:wesovilabs/templatizer.git